 - Effectively Deliver your Presentation.
-Along with content and structure, delivery can either enhance or detract you from achieving your goal.
+Along with content and structure, delivery can either enhance or detract from achieving your goal.
 We have all attended presentations where the presenter’s delivery style either enhanced our learning or was so distracting that we stopped listening.
-The following lists several basic items to consider when delivering your presentation.
+The following lists several basic items to consider when delivering your presentation:

 - Wear appropriate and comfortable clothing

 - Maintain good eye contact with every member of the audience (during at least 90% of your presentation)

 - Use the space provided (the “stage”) – don’t just stand in one spot

 - Use hand gestures that are appropriate